traefik-workshops/traefik-azure-arc-jumpstart-drops/3-routing/README.md

 > **Note:** Please refer to the [README](../README.md) for a list of requirements.

+## Configuration

+The deployment can be customized through the following variables in `terraform.tfvars`:

+- `enable_traefik_airlines`: Enable/disable Traefik Airlines deployment

 ## Deployment
 * Install Traefik Airlines k8s application
   ```shell